Daniel15/Website/Daniel15.Web/Posts/2006-11-18-furby-in-microwave.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/11/furby-in-microwave

+---

 I got bored today, so I decided to search around on [YouTube](http://www.youtube.com/)...

 This video made my day: "Furby in Microwave"